Seneca-ICTOER/OPS345v2/docs/Labs/lab2.md

 - Logically addressing all the devices on our network
 - Configuring NAT on our gateway to the Internet
-- Manually routing so all devices can:
+- Configuring FRR/OSPF so all devices can:
   - Ping their local subnet
   - Ping other subnets
   - Ping the Internet